Tanya Dearns

 Tanya Jane Dearns (née Cox; born 18 February 1967) is a New Zealand netball coach and former netball player.
-She played 31 international matches for the New Zealand team between 1990 and 1998, including at the 1991 World Netball Championships.
+She played 41 international matches for the New Zealand team between 1990 and 1998, including at the 1991 World Netball Championships.

 Early life

-Dearns was born Tanya Jane Cox in Rotorua on 18 February 1967, the daughter of John and Jeanette Cox.
+Dearns was born Tanya Jane Cox in Rotorua on 18 February 1967, the daughter of John and Janette Cox.
 Her father worked for the Post Office and the family lived in various towns in the North Island, including Hastings, Auckland, and Tauranga.
 Cox was educated at Waitakere College in West Auckland, and Otumoetai College in Tauranga, representing the latter school in both netball and basketball.